-CZ was concerned that this factor might amount to a violation of the privilege against self-incrimination
+CZ and SE were concerned that this factor might amount to a violation of the privilege against self-incrimination.

-This should also accommodate concerns regarding the privilege against self-incrimination by removing a general reference to co-operation in the investigation.
 IT thought this paragraph should refer more generally to previous incidents.
-DE pleaded for its deletion.
+DE and FR pleaded for its deletion.

-DE reservation: DE pointed out that non-adherence to approved codes of conduct or approved certification mechanisms could as such not amount to a violation of the Regulation.
+CZ, FR, EE and SI reservation: DE pointed out that non-adherence to approved codes of conduct or approved certification mechanisms could as such not amount to a violation of the Regulation.
+IT found this point problematic and said that if the chapeau was reworded point (j) could be deleted.